JMCampbell2021/horiseon-online-management/README.md

 In the content section I added the div id to search engine optimization so the header can link to this section.

 Consildated in CSS the following codes:

-    -search-engine-optimization, onlin-reputation-management and social-media-marketing to just content.
+    search-engine-optimization, onlin-reputation-management and social-media-marketing to just content.

-    -lead-generation, brand-awareness and cost-management to just benefits.
+    lead-generation, brand-awareness and cost-management to just benefits.